{{ 'ml-label-loading-course' | message }}

 An applet showing the sum of the distances from the foci to a movable point

 The vertices of an ellipse are connected by the major axis, while the co-vertices are linked by the minor axis.
-The center of the ellipse lies at the midpoint of the major axis, serving as a focal point for its geometry.
+The center of the ellipse lies at the intersection of the axes, serving as a focal point for its geometry.

 Ellipse with all its parts highlighted

-Additionally, every ellipse has two axes of symmetry.
-One runs through both foci, known as the transverse axis, while the other, perpendicular to the first, is called the conjugate axis.
-Depending on their orientation, the corresponding ellipse can be called horizontal or vertical.
+Every ellipse has two axes of symmetry.
+One runs through both foci, known as the transverse axis.
+The other runs perpendicular to the first and is called the conjugate axis.
+Depending on their orientation, the corresponding ellipse is called horizontal or vertical.

 Property Horizontal Ellipse Vertical Ellipse